Orbital-Web/Raphael/README.md

 # Raphael
-A GUI-based Chess Player as well as a Chess Engine (not implemented yet), coded in C++ and [SFML](https://www.sfml-dev.org/).
+A GUI-based Chess Player as well as a Chess Engine, coded in C++ and [SFML](https://www.sfml-dev.org/).

-The Chess Engine will be added around August to September.
-Right now I am a little bit busy so I won't be able to implement it yet.
-It will work off of the negamax algorithm (a variant of the Minimax algorith).
+The engine is still a work in progress and will be updated as time goes by.
+[Scroll to the bottom](https://github.com/Orbital-Web/Raphael#raphael-1) to see a list of features currently implemented.

 <p align="center">
     <img src="https://github.com/Orbital-Web/Raphael/blob/c0396fcec6b3221369353dcabe812fb068a03534/Demo.png" alt="demo of Raphael" width=400/>
 </p>

 ## Getting started (Windows)